 This edition of the manual corresponds to the SCHED version as indicated in the title.
 Please be sure that you have the latest major version of the code and catalogs to be sure your schedule files are valid.
 Please check the notes on the current release to be sure that you don’t need a more recent minor release than the one you have (these are usually bug fixes).
 The distribution files for the latest releases are available on anonymous ftp at ftp.aoc.nrao.edu in directory pub/sched.

-For comments and questions, contact Craig Walker at email@example.com or, for EVN, Mark IV and VEX format issues, Des Small at firstname.lastname@example.org.
+For general, and NRAO specific, comments and questions, please contact the help desk (firstname.lastname@example.org) or Amy Mioduszewski.
+For EVN, Mark IV and non-VLBA VEX format issues, contact Des Small at email@example.com.
 SCHED was written by Craig Walker of NRAO with significant contributions from Huib van Langevelde, Cormac Reynolds, Antonios Polatidis, Friso Olnon, and Des Small of JIVE, and Franco Tinarelli of CNR in Bologna.
-It is currently supported by Craig Walker and Des Small.
-The manual is long and is supported only by Craig Walker, so, in this period of rapid changes in hardware (circa 2013), please excuse occasional sections that are not entirely up to date.
+Craig Walker retired at the end of 2014 and Amy Mioduszewski is now the main NRAO based SCHED supporter.
+Des Small and Cormac Reynolds are the main active non-NRAO supporters.
+Craig will continue a low level of involvement but should not be the first person to contact with issues.
+The manual is long and has been supported mainly by one person, so, in this period of rapid changes in hardware, please excuse occasional sections that are not entirely up to date.